Adaptive Head Budgeting for Efficient Multi-Head Attention: Method: BudgetFormer

 \subsection{Training Objective}

 Optimizing only the task loss is insufficient in our setting, as it does not constrain how computational resources are allocated across attention heads.
 In particular, the model may converge to degenerate solutions where all heads are uniformly used or where the budget collapses to extreme values.
-We therefore define the following objective: